radial/wheel-postgresql/spoke/README.md

   - **$DB_NAME**: Database name
   - **$DB_DIR**: Database folder location.
 Should be somewhere in the `/data` folder to make sure it is shared properly.
-  - **$SETUP_DB_COMMANDS**: SQL commands, separated by ";" and a new line, all wrapped in double quotes to make it a single string.
+  - **$SETUP_DB_COMMANDS**: Path to file containing SQL setup commands.
+They must be separated by ";" and a new line, and all wrapped in double quotes to make it a single string.
 These are for additional user/permissions setup to the database after it is initialized.

 ## Radial